Coloring Link Diagrams And Conway-type Polynomial Of Braids: Introduction.

 \begin{ex} \rm Let $D$ be an oriented diagram of the trefoil shown on the left of Figure \ref{fig:tref-diag-colorings}.
 Let us compute $I(D)$.
 If $k\geq 3$, then $I_k(D)=0$ because in this case the set of colorings $\C(D)$ is empty.
 Let $k=2$.
-If $j=0$, then $\C(D)_0=\emptyset$.
+If $j=0$, then $\C(D)_0=\emptyset$, because the rule of using all colors is violated.
 Let $j=1$.
 Then there are 3 possible colorings $C_1$, $C_2$ and $C_3$ of $D$ with $j=1$ special crossings.
 These colorings are shown on the top-right of Figure \ref{fig:tref-diag-colorings}.
-Each $C_i$ has a positive sign and induces 2 standard diagrams of two unknots.
+Each $C_i$ has a positive sign and it induces, as for example shown in Figure \ref{fig:T-coloring}, two standard diagrams of two unknots, colored by 1 and 2 respectively.
 Hence the contribution of each $C_i$ is $z$.
 Let $j=2$.
 Then $\C(D)_2=\emptyset$.
 Let $j=3$.
-Then there is only one possible colorings $C$ of $D$ with $j=3$ special crossings.
+Then there is only one possible coloring $C$ of $D$ with $j=3$ special crossings.
 This coloring has a positive sign and it is shown on the bottom-right of Figure \ref{fig:tref-diag-colorings}.
 In this case $C$ induces two diagrams of the unknot.
 Hence the contribution of $C$ is $z^3$.
 It follows that

 \end{ex}